How Lexie helps learners who find studying hard.

 Multiple ways to engage with the same material

 Every student has a different way in.
-Lexie generates multiple study modes from a single photo, so your child can find the format that clicks for them:
+Lexie generates multiple study modes from a single photo, so your kid can find the format that clicks for them:

 Privacy and safety